-An Exciting Vacation Tale: A Pun Story by Lori the Coffee Fiend
+Pun Stories by Lori: An Exciting Vacation Tale by a Coffee Fiend

 I am not supposed to drink coffee, per my physician's orders, but I just can't seem to cut it out of my diet.
 I don't drink it on a daily basis and refuse to keep a coffee maker of any kind in my home, but I will drink it wherever it is being served because I love it so much.
 I always loved the Folgers coffee commercial where the son comes home on Christmas morning while everyone is still asleep.
 He goes to the kitchen with his little sister who heard him come home, and he goes about to make coffee - Folgers of course.
 They get a close up of him opening the can, then he and sister inhale the aroma deeply, then it shows the coffee brewing, pouring his first cup, and the rest of the family is wakened by its aroma.
 A heartwarming reunion ensues.
 The commercial makes my mouth and eyes water.